lksv/basepack/README.md

 * twitter-bootstrap-rails
 * bootbox-rails

-if you don't already have it installed.
+if you don't already have them installed.

 Define inital ability in `app/models/ability.rb`.
 You can put ```can :manage, :all``` to enable anybody to perform any